KIMA2664/TakeHome/README.md

 6. Building the model
 I used PuLP to build the optimization model.
 I loaded each constraint as stated above and obtained the optimized distribution of land parcels to store the carbon.
-Here is a picture of the result:
+Here is a picture of the result: (The red represents the chosen land parcels)

 ![image](https://github.com/user-attachments/assets/80e05fc6-d13d-41e1-affc-8228de0993c8)